middlebear/jekyll-theme-editorial/README.md

 author:           [julia, petunia]
 ```

 Let's also remove the `layout: post` entry while we're at it, since the layout is set by the site config defaults to `post` already.
-The edited front matter should be,
+The edited front matter should look like:

 ```yaml
 ---